Draggie306/EditingCheatSheets/A Level/Earth's Life Support Systems.md

 Several management strategies that preserve and have positive effects on the water and carbon cycles are in use today.

 #### Legislature
 Almost half of the Amazon today is classified as a natural park or conservation areas.
-Here, deforestation and farming are banned.
+Here, deforestation and farming is banned.
 Legislation prioritises large swathes of primary forest and ensures it does not become commercialised.
 Legislation can also be legally binding, with severe consequences for those who are guilty of deforestation or entering these areas.
 However, continual investment in policing is required for it to be effective in the long-term.

 #### Afforestation & Reforestation